andylun1206/airline-reservation-system/log.md

     - Used Robotium to write acceptance tests for the trip summary and search pages

 #### Zhengyu Gu and Long Yu
+- update database's storage
+    - add some new flights
 - Added seat number column to BookedFlight table in the database
     - Needed for the boarding pass
+- add mock(unit) testing for testing sql database
+    - done with mock test for each table